kgdunn/matlab-R-tutorial/r-tutorial/r-tutorial.rst

 	# In matrix(raw, N.sub, N.raw/N.sub) :
 	#   data length [5000] is not a sub-multiple or multiple of the number of rows [9]

 Notice that R gives a warning, not an error message.
 You can see what size matrix it created: 9 rows and 555 columns, so there are 4995 elements in the array.
-That's good enough.
+That's usually good enough: we throw away the last 5 entries that don't form a complete subgroup.

 .. code-block:: s